halcyondavys/dream-framework/data/README.md

 # Datasets

 The datasets used in DREAM's experimental evaluation are available in this repository.
-The real-world benchmark datasets are stored in `data/real/`, whereas the synthetic datasets used in the factorial ablation study are stored in `data/synthetic/`..
-They are publicly available from the UCI Machine Learning Repository and OpenML.
+The benchmark datasets are stored in `data/real/`, whereas the synthetic datasets used in the factorial ablation study are stored in `data/synthetic/`.
+The original datasets are publicly available from the UCI Machine Learning Repository, OpenML and Zenodo.

 ---